bryantruong/examingBiasInAI/README.md

 # Examining Bias in AI
+### Predicting loan approval and examining the bias in doing so

-This is a short project to highlight how easy it is to create an Machine Learning model that exemplifies bias.
+This is a short project to highlight how easy it is to create an Machine Learning model that amplifies bias.
 I also make an attempt to mitigate said bias with a disparate impact removal algorithm provided by the AI Fairness 360 toolkit.

 I have written a short Medium article associated with the project, in which I explain the goals of this exercise as well as explore the meaning of its results.